ReserveBlockIO/ReserveBlock-Core/README.md

 https://reserveblock.io

 This repo is currently a work in progress.
 New commits pushing more of the RXBX wallet are staged.
 Keep an eye out for releases to test the blockchain.
-During Januaray we will be committing multiples stages of the code.
+During January we will be committing multiples stages of the code.
 Please follow to get latest updates!

 # What is ReserverBlock?
 ReserverBlock is an NFT centric blockchain aiming to focus on NFTs and deliver a blockchain built around them.